-Today, after breakfast, is a full day of sightseeing in Athens.
-We will visit the Acropolis (literally, "the upper city") and see the Parthenon and the museum there.
+After breakfast, we spent a full day of sightseeing in Athens.
+We visited the Acropolis (literally, "the upper city") and saw the Parthenon and the museum there.
 The Acropolis has been used almost continually since 1300BC, first as a military fortress and later as a site for worship.
 In 490BC the Athenians began construction on the building that was the precursor of the Parthenon as we know it today.
 It was still incomplete a decade later when invading Persians destroyed Athens and leveled it to the ground.
 The Parthenon was begun again under the patronage of the famous Athenian statesman Pericles and was dedicated to Athena in 438BC during the 85th Olympiad.
 One of the world's most famous buildings, 230 feet long and 100 feet wide, it was designed by the architects Kallikrates and Iktinos to house a 40 foot statue of Athena covered with gold plate.
 Today, when we think of the Parthenon our image is of a large white building.
 But in fact, all of the sculptures created for the Parthenon were brightly colored and gilded.
 Did you know that the Parthenon was a Christian Church dedicated to the Virgin Mary for over a thousand years, longer than it was a temple to the ancient goddess Athena?
 The Parthenon served as a temple dedicated to Athena until 392AD when the Christian Roman emperor Theodosius declared Christianity to be the only legal religion of the Empire.
 By the 5th century the Parthenon had been re-consecrated as a Christian Church and in 662AD was dedicated in honor of the Virgin Mary.
-In 1204-1205AD, following the conquest of Athens during the Fourth Crusade by the Latins and the Franks, the Parthenon became a Roman Catholic Church known as Santa Maria di Athene and later Notre Dame d'Athene.
-Following the conquest of Athens by the Ottoman Turks in 1460, the Parthenon was turned into a mosque.
-During the Venetian siege of Athens in 1687 led by General Francesco Morosini, a shell hit the Turkish supply of gunpowder stored in the Parthenon and the resulting explosion did extensive damage to the building.
-Parts of the Parthenon, today known as the Elgin Marbles, are named for Lord Elgin, the Englishman who acquired them in 1801-1803 from the occupying Turkish authorities.
-He sold them to the British government in 1816 and today they can be seen in the British Museum in London.
+In 1204-1205AD, following the conquest of Athens during the Fourth